ste163/notes/README.md

 docker-compose up -d
 ```

-To interact with the CouchDB server and databases while running the container, go to: `http://localhost:5984/_utils/` to open the GUI
+To interact with the CouchDB server and databases while running the container, go to: `http://localhost:5984/_utils/` to open the GUI.
+Username and password are located in `docker-compose.yml`

 ## updating packages